 Nearly 50 years later, classic Chic songs such as “Dance, Dance, Dance (Yowsah, Yowsah, Yowsah),” “I Want Your Love,” and “Good Times” still have a large following.
 Recent performances at festivals like Glastonbury and Blenheim’s Nocturne Live are a testament to the group’s enduring popularity.

-By that time, new musical styles such as punk, new wave, and house music had already begun to emerge.
-Chic disbanded in 1983, but Rodgers continued producing music for other artists.
+Meanwhile, punk, new wave, and house music were about to become the next big thing.
+While Chic disbanded in 1983, Rodgers continued producing music for other artists.
 With “Let’s Dance,” he propelled David Bowie into his most commercially successful era.
 Madonna’s “Like a Virgin” album, also produced by Nile Rodgers, established her in her role as the “Queen of Pop.”
+A cooperation with Duran Duran yielded their “Notorious” album.